Captioning Options

 Captioning Videos Created or Added to Canvas Studio:

-3. Once the captions have been generated, click the caption language.
-This will open the new caption editor interface.
+- Once the captions have been generated, select the caption language.
+This will open the caption editor interface.

 Captioning YouTube Videos Added to Canvas Studio: